bhargav0605/bhargav0605/README.md

 ### Hi there 👋

 My name is Bhargav Parmar.
-I am a Software Engineer with great DevOps experience.
+I am a Software Engineer with DevOps experience.
 I have worked on different techonologies including Kubernetes, Docker, ELK.
 Microservice, ReactJS and AWS services as well.
 In addition to that I was able to get "Certified Kubernetes Application Developer `(CKAD)`" certification and I was responsible for managing and deploying microservices on kubernetes environments.

-- 🌱 I'm currently working as a DevOps Engineer at https://inferenz.ai maintaining and designing infrastructure using Terraform, AWS and snowflake.
+- 🌱 Currently exploring the DevOps galaxy as an engineer at Inferenz.ai, where I design and maintain scalable infrastructure using Terraform, AWS, and Snowflake. 🚀 On a mission to earn my stripes as a Kubestronaut, diving deep into solving interstellar challenges in the k8s universe! 🌌
 - ⚡ Fun fact: I love wrist watches.
 - 📫 How to reach me: bhargavparmar7080@gmail.com
 - 📫 x: https://x.com/b_parmar_dev